rivie13/CyberCrawler_basic_tower_defense_demo/cybercrawler_basictowerdefense/TESTING_DOCUMENTATION.md

 ## Code Coverage System

 ### Coverage Requirements
-- **Per-File Coverage**: 50% of file OR 100 lines minimum, whichever is LESS
+- **Per-File Coverage**: If it has a test, then 50% of file OR 100 lines minimum, whichever is LESS
-- **Total Coverage**: 75% required only when 90% of code has tests
+- **Total Coverage**: 75% across ALL files required when 90% of files have tests
 - **Validation**: Automated validation prevents merging insufficiently tested code

 ### Coverage Validation Process